Last Updated: January 6, 2025

 Learn Determine Schedule Logic Workflow (10 minutes)

-Navigating Project Seas: Setting the Course with Task Modes, Activities, and Milestones
+Navigating Project Seas: Setting the Course with Task Mode, Activities, and Milestones

-As navigators of project seas, captains – or project managers – must choose their course carefully when plotting the journey for each task, whether it's a significant summary task, a detailed task, or a pivotal milestone.
-Microsoft Project is akin to a ship's compass, offering two navigational methods: Manually Scheduled, akin to charting one's path by the stars, and Automatically Scheduled, like setting the autopilot based on the ship's advanced instruments.
+As navigators of project seas, captains—or project managers—must choose their course carefully when plotting the journey for each task, whether it's a significant summary task, a detailed task, or a pivotal milestone.
+Microsoft Project is like a ship's compass, offering two navigational methods: manually scheduled, which is like charting one's path by the stars or the way project managers drew timelines before software, and Automatically Scheduled, which is like setting the autopilot based on the ship's advanced instruments.

 Manually Scheduled: This is for captains who trust their sea intuition and wish to steer the ship based on personal experience or conditions the compass doesn't recognize.
 Such freedom allows a captain to adjust the sails as they see fit, but it might raise the crew's eyebrows—they could question whether traditional navigation standards are being upheld.

-Automatically Scheduled: This mode is for those who prefer the compass to calculate the course, considering ocean currents (dependencies), trade winds (calendars), the position of the sun and moon (timing constraints), and the size of the crew (resource assignments).
+Automatically Scheduled: This mode is for those who prefer to calculate the course using the compass.
+It considers ocean currents (dependencies), trade winds (calendars), the position of the sun and moon (timing constraints), and the size of the crew (resource assignments).
 It guarantees that the ship follows a path determined by established maritime logic.

 A sage captain ponders: What should dictate the course for each task?
 Choosing wisely lays the groundwork for a journey either strictly by the nautical charts or more adaptable to the sea's whims.